mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/README.md

 First we need to enable the Cloud Run API.
 `gcloud services enable run.googleapis.com`

-While deploying to Cloud Run, we need to choose the managed version of Cloud Run by specifying the tag `--platform managed` `gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 --platform managed`
+While deploying to Cloud Run, we need to choose the managed version of Cloud Run by specifying the tag `--platform managed`<br>
+`gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 --platform managed`

 Accept the default suggested service name (it will be "monolith") by pressing **Enter**.